-The idea for this post was taken during a discussion with Travis G. (who has greatly helped out with the former restaurants section and has his own South Texas Retail blog) and bringing up Sunrise Mall, which closed down a few years ago after a long and protracted death.
+The idea for this post was taken during a discussion with one of my readers (who has greatly helped out with the former restaurants section and has his own South Texas Retail blog) and bringing up Sunrise Mall, which closed down a few years ago after a long and protracted death.
 During this process, an old Labelscar post was brought up in which I submitted some photos and wrote the bulk of the article.
 Today at Carbon-izer we'd like to revisit that article, but this time with all the high resolution photos submitted (not actually posted) and a few extras never before seen, as well as some commentary on what I had written down.

 I have a special connection with this mall.
 It was my first dead mall experience.
 Owned by Tom Morris, the slumlord of Six Flags Mall, Sunrise Mall is another story of why moving very close to an existing mall is generally a bad idea.

 From what I could tell, the mall started out as pretty upscale, virtually right next to Padre Staples Mall.
 The opening tenants in 1981 included Sears (which predated the mall by six years), Frost Brothers, Joske's, and a pre-existing H-E-B (which did not open into the concourse).
 Many existing tenants at Padre Staples, such as Foot Locker and GNC, opened new locations at Sunrise rather than moving.
 The mall was popular at first, even starring in the 80s movie The Legend of Billie Jean (a few shots, though my screenshots were from a bad YouTube rip that was removed years ago).

 I made a few changes based on what I know now.
 The H-E-B definitely didn't open into the concourse, and I had made an edit to linking to my blog in the original Labelscar post.
 The link (like many, many links there) don't work anymore.
 In terms of my blog, you're not missing much.